 We’ve covered everything you need to know to get a good grip on the subject.
 By all means, get involved and find out more.
-DISC analysis has a huge impact on our world today, its used by a number of big corporations (and clever small ones)!
-The generalisations of DISC analysis are not judgements and are useless as a means to put people down, everyone’s own personality is viable and unique, but pay attention to these quirks of psychology and you may improve your chance of success.
+DISC analysis has a huge impact on our world today, it’s used by some big corporations (and clever small ones)!
+The generalisations of DISC analysis are not judgements and are useless as a means to put people down, everyone’s own personality is viable and unique, but pay attention to these quirks of psychology, and you may improve your chance of success.

 DISC analysis isn’t just for websites.
 Since learning of its existence, I have personally found it quite helpful in general life too.
 After thinking about it for a few minutes I realised that all my long-term girlfriends had a lot of Dove in them, that my sister was an Eagle (beware the female Eagle they are extremely effective!), and that my best mate keeps his flat tidier than mine because he’s even more Owl than I am!
 Perhaps on a more surprising note, I also now know on what basis my job application for MI5 came unstuck!
 They sent me a form which it turns out was a DISC analysis.
 I obviously didn’t suit the role they were recruiting for at the time but the fact that such trust was put into a DISC analysis goes some way to prove the excellence of the tool for guidance and development in web design and other industries.